samuelluis/localize-simple/README.md

 And now you'll get the right text you want.

 #### Contact
 For support or contact you can write to [samuelluis@outlook.com](mailto:samuelluis@outlook.com).
-If you found a bug or improve to do, post an [issue](https://github.com/samuelluis/localize-simple/issues).
+If you found a bug or have any suggestions, please post an [issue](https://github.com/samuelluis/localize-simple/issues).

-Thanks for collaborate!
+Thanks for collaborating!